EMAIL MARKETING CONTENT WRITING TIPS

 Tara Crutchfield, Senior Writer, Article-Writing.co

 Who would ever think that an email subject line was so important?
-Well, any email copywriter who have ever not gotten a response back and been ignored, might have a clue.
+Well, anyone familiar with email marketing content writing who has ever not gotten a response back and been ignored, might have a clue.

 Author of the Wall Street Journal bestseller, Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content, Ann Handley remarked,